Published on December 13th, 2013 | by Zachary Shahan7

 Turns out the GM of Trump Golf cares as much about infrasonic emissions as Trump does.
 It’s genuinely fascinating to see my infographic, originally intended to demonstrate the logical fallacy of relying too heavily on personal testimony, used as evidence by Trump, and the GM of his golf enterprise.
 It demonstrates perfectly Trump’s desire to find surrogate causes to stuff the blatant, gaping holes that stem from the fact his hatred of wind energy comes not from a genuine concern for Scottish welfare, but from a single specific development, barely visible from his planned luxury golf course.

 Hilarious, isn’t it?
 I have certainly made my own embarrassing mistakes in the publishing world, but I think this one trumps anything I’ve seen from anyone.
 (Pun intended, but it sprung to mind without effort.)

-I don’t want to rail on him too much myself, but I will share one more quote about the hilarity of and lesson from the whole matter, this one from Jess Zimmerman of Grist:
+I don’t want to rail on him too much myself, but I will share one more quote about the hilarity of and a lesson from the whole matter, from Jess Zimmerman of Grist:

 Whether he’s functionally illiterate, lousy at Twitter, or so blinded by his rage at wind turbines that it doesn’t occur to him that they might not actually cause social problems in peacocks — or, you know, all three — the fact is that Trump uncritically tweeted a graphic whose entire purpose is to demonstrate how uncritically people accept BS anecdata.
 In short: LOL @ you.